 Florida currently offers public guardianship programs and services through the Statewide Public Guardianship Office.
 There are many care centers and facilities throughout Florida that can offer a public guardian.

 Not necessarily.
-A guardianship can cover a wide spectrum of legal rights and responsibilities, depending on how it is set up.
+A guardianship in Florida can cover a wide spectrum of legal rights and responsibilities, depending on how it is set up.
 Usually a guardianship covers two areas of a person’s life, their person (medical) and their property (legal/financial).
 For a senior individual, this could be the result of determining a person incapacitated by a court of proper jurisdiction.
 Often, though, this can be prevented if a person had created a durable power of attorney and a declaration of health care surrogate prior to a person losing the ability to do so.
 If a person is indeed declared incapacitated and a guardianship is required, that new guardian can hire help to carry out their responsibilities to care for their loved one.

 Is a guardianship like having a power of attorney?